george-hawkins/esp32-setup-material/docs/NOTES.md

 **Update:** initially I used the HTML attributes `required` and `minlength` to specify validity for the password field.
 However clicking on the visibility icon in the field caused its validity to be updated immediately (even though from a user point of view you haven't left the field) and it was visually marked in red as invalid (if you hadn't already entered the minimum required number of characters).
 So in the end I removed the `required` and `minlength` attributes.
 The field is now never marked as invalid and the connect button (that used to become enabled once the overall form stopped being invalid) is now disabled via a simple check on the password property of the underlying component.

 Note: Angular has two different approaches to handling forms - template-driven and reactive.
 Template-driven forms use the standard HTML attributes, like `minlength` etc., to establish validity.
-While initially simple this doesn't work out so well once things get a little bit complicated -for this you need reactive forms where the validity is configured in the underlying component class.
+While initially simple, this doesn't work out so well once things get a little bit complicated - for this you need reactive forms where the validity is configured in the underlying component class.
 See the Angular [forms guide](https://angular.io/guide/forms-overview) for more.

 Toggling password visibility
 ----------------------------